← Our Work

 Problem Statement and Approach

 Given a transformer model or other deep neural network, a feature is any function from its representation to the real numbers.
 We will focus on neuron features—the activation value of a specific neuron—but our methods apply to arbitrary features, such as those produced by sparse auto-encoders (SAEs) [12, 13], and even nonlinear features [14].
-See Discussions for why we chose to describe neurons instead of SAE features.
+See Discussion for why we chose to describe neurons instead of SAE features.

 Formally, we consider a subject model whose representations we want to investigate, and assume that this model takes inputs from a domain DD.
 For a feature ϕ:DR\phi : D \to \mathbb{R}, our goal is to produce a natural language description hh that accurately predicts the behavior of ϕ\phi.
 We will formalize this later through a simulator model σ(dh)\sigma(d \mid h), which predicts an activation value given an input dDd \in D and description hh.
 Finally, our goal is to train an explainer model that produces natural language descriptions for a given feature ϕ\phi.